OpenACG-Group/Cocoa/docs/Ciallo Renderer.md

 // Create a window before calling this. auto surface = CrSurface::MakeFromDrawable(&window);
 ```
+The "real backend" Cairo2d uses is undefined and depends on your display
+server.
+Cairo2d just converts all the drawing operations to trapezoids
+and composition operations, and then sends them to the display server.
+The rasterization of trapezoids and image composition is the display server's
+responsibility.

+For X11 platform, Xorg server may use GLAMOR acceleration when it's available.
+In that case, Cairo2d will draw with OpenGL acceleration.

+Note that Cairo2d itself also has the ability of rasterization and composition.
+The  internal rasterizer and compositor will be used when your display server don't
+have the ability of rasterization and composition, which may cause performance
+loss.

+Cairo2d is a simple 2D engine designed to handle UI rendering, it communicates
+with the display server directly.
+For better performance (with GPU acceleration)
+and advanced effects (like fragment shaders, drawing vertices), use Skia2d.

 ### Skia2d
 The __Skia2d__ interface can render content through a CPU rasterizer or a GPU
 acclerated pipeline.
 It's the most important part of Ciallo.
 All of the drawing
 operations from Javascript will be performed by it.
 The source code is in
 `src/Ciallo/Skia2d`.